stomp-js/stomp-js.github.io/index.md

 author_profile: true
 ---

-These libraries provide [STOMP] over
-[Websocket] connectivity for web-browsers or any other Javascript based environments.
+These libraries provide [STOMP] over [Websocket] connectivity for web browsers or other Javascript-based environments.

-[stompjs] is the core Javascript library.
-[rx-stomp] is a wrapper that exposes functionality as [RxJS] primitives.
-If you are already using RxJS in your project or familiar with it, check out [rx-stomp].
+[stompjs] is the core Javascript library. [rx-stomp] is a wrapper that exposes functionality as [RxJS] primitives.
+If you are already using RxJS in your project or are familiar with it, check out [rx-stomp].
-[ng2-stompjs] makes [rx-stomp] classes Injectable and sets up some factories suitable to be used by Angular (2+).

 ## Getting started

 Please try the following guides:

-- [Using StompJS] - a step by step guide.
+- [Using StompJS] - a step-by-step guide.
-- [Using rx-stomp with Angular] - Preferred, originally written for Angular13, should work with Angular 8+.
+- [Using rx-stomp with Angular] - Preferred, originally written for Angular13, should work with Angular 7+.
 - [Using ng2-stompjs with Angular] - Deprecated, originally written for Angular7,
   last tested with Angular 9.
-  Many concepts apply to [rx-stomp] as well.
 - Guide to [Connection status in ng2-stompjs].

 Samples:

 - [Samples](https://github.com/stomp-js/samples/) for [stompjs] and [rx-stomp].
-- [Sample](https://github.com/stomp-js/ng2-stompjs-angular7) for [ng2-stompjs] and [rx-stomp].
+- [Sample](https://github.com/stomp-js/rx-stomp-angular) for [rx-stomp] with Angular 7+.

 [API documentation](/api-docs/latest/) for NPM released versions.

 ## Upgrading

+- [Migrate ng2-stompjs to rx-stomp] - migrate Angular projects to use [rx-stomp].
 - [Upgrading to stompjs@6, rx-stomp@1, ng2-stompjs@8] - update from
   stompjs@v5, rx-stomp@0.x, ng2-stompjs@7.
 - [Upgrading StompJS] to update to stompjs@v5 from any of the older versions.